UedaTakeyuki/mh-z19/README.md

  +-----+-----+---------+------+---+---Pi B+--+---+------+---------+-----+-----+
 ```

-## set view_id
+## set value_id
-Make sure your view_id on your account of the MONITOR, let's say it was ABCDEF, set it by setid.sh as
+Make sure your value_id on your account of the MONITOR, let's say it was ABCDEF, set it by setid.sh as

 ```
 ./setid.sh ABCDEF